 - 1. Introduction

 - 2. The Governance Framework

 - 3. The Key Elements of the Governance Framework

 - 4. How we comply with the CIPFA/SOLACE Framework

-- 5. Impact of Covid-19 on Governance

-- 6. Review of Effectiveness during 2021/22
+- 5. Review of Effectiveness during 2022/23

-- 7. Overall Opinion and Conclusion
+- 6. Overall Opinion and Conclusion

 Introduction

 Melton Borough Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that public money is safeguarded, properly accounted for and used economically, efficiently and effectively.